risk-first/website/menagerie/Agency-Risk.md

 > "The one who stays later than the others is a hero. " - [Hero Culture, _Ward's Wiki_](http://wiki.c2.com/?HeroCulture)

-[Hero Programmers](http://wiki.c2.com/?HeroCulture) put in more hours and try to rescue projects single-handedly, often cutting corners like team communication and process in order to get there.
+Heroes put in more hours and try to rescue projects single-handedly, often cutting corners like team communication and process in order to get there.

 Sometimes, projects don't get done without heroes.
 But other times, the hero has an alternative agenda than just getting the project done:

 - A need for control, and for their own vision.
 - A preference to work alone.
 - A desire for recognition and acclaim from colleagues.